maim-lain/schooloflust/walkthrough.md

 ### Home:
 - Phone -> Messages
-- Bed -> Save game
 - Use the fridge (Received soda drink)
 - Mom -> Give her $100 (+1 Romance)
-- *Completed sidequest: Mom the bum*
+- *Completed sidequest: Mom the Bum*
-- *New sidequest: A large debt*
+- *New sidequest: A Large Debt*

 ---